Alt.Latino Playlist: A Trap Corrido, New Music From A Cuban Pioneer and Latin Jazz

 Listen to this playlist on Spotify or Apple Music.

 The bountiful collaborations coming from Latin urban artists are not as random as they seem: a music industry insider tells me that a lot of thought goes into artistic compatibility.
 This week's latest collabo finds Puerto Rican trap star Bad Bunny donning a metaphorical cowboy hat for a go-around with Natanael Cano; he helps the Mexican regional star remix the acoustic guitar-driven corrido Cano released back in May.
-The other notable collaboration this week features Spain's Mala Rodriguez teaming up with Big Freedia.
+The other notable collaboration this week features Spain's Mala Rodriguez teaming up with rising rapper Guaynaa and Big Freedia.

 We also want to call special attention to a new single from Cuban hip-hop pioneer X Alfonso, who is on an ambitions journey — Alfonso challenged himself to release one song per week ahead of his forthcoming full album in January.
 His latest song is an astounding addition to his first drop last week.